fuweilang/sweepbee/README.md

-a sweepbee game demo
+a sweepbee game demo which is read easily
-be read easily